 Mutual options: INF Willie Bloomquist, $1.1 million ($150,000 buyout); C Henry Blanco, $1.15 million ($250,000 buyout)

-Third base/second base: If they re-sign Hill, the D-backs will go looking for a third baseman.
+Areas of need Third base/second base: If they re-sign Hill, the D-backs will go looking for a third baseman.
 If Hill is re-signed, then Roberts stays at third and the D-backs could look to bolster their depth at shortstop.

 Left-handed-hitting first baseman: With Paul Goldschmidt entrenched as the starter, the D-backs will look for a backup who hits left-handed.
 It is possible they could bring back Overbay to fill that role.